ThePrimeagen/refactoring.nvim/README.md

   - **106: Extract Function**
     - In visual mode, extracts the selected code to a separate function
     - Optionally prompts for function param types and return types (see [configuration for type prompt operations](#config-prompt))
-    - Also possible to extract to a separate file
+    - Also possible to extract to a separate file, or extract the current block (no visual mode required)
   - **119: Extract Variable**
     - In visual mode, extracts occurences of a selected expression to its own variable, replacing occurences of that expression with the variable
   - **123: Inline Variable**